The Hodge Realization of the Polylogarithm and the Shintani Generating Class for Totally Real Fields: Introduction

 We remark that Beilinson, Kings and Levin \cite{BKL18} introduced the topological polylogarithm of totally real fields and investigated its relation to the critical Hecke $L$-values.
 It seems interesting to clarify the precise relation between their topological polylogarithm and our polylogarithm class $\pol$.

 The precise contents of this article are as follows.
 In \S\ref{sec: log}, we give the definition of equivariant variation of mixed Hodge structures, and discuss their cohomology theory under a basic assumption (Condition \ref{cond: RGamma_Hdg}).
 In \S\ref{sec: log sheaf}, we introduce the logarithm sheaf $\bbLog$, which is an equivariant variation of mixed Hodge structures on $\bbT=\coprod \bbT^\fra$.
 In \S\ref{sec: polylog}, we construct the polylogarithm class $\pol$ in the equivariant Deligne--Beilinson cohomology of $U$ with coefficients in $\bbLog$.
+The construction of this cohomology group itself is postponed to the Appendix.
 In \S\ref{sec: shintani}, we recall the construction of the Shintani generating class $\cG$, and introduce its modification $\cS$, the de Rham Shintani class.
 Then we give a precise relation between $\pol$ and $\cS$ (Theorem \ref{thm: intro}).
 In \S\ref{sec: plectic}, assuming the existence of a suitable formalism of plectic Hodge theory, we construct the plectic polylogarithm in the equivariant plectic Deligne--Beilinson cohomology $H^{2g-1}_{\sD^I}(U/\Ft,\bbLog)$.
 In fact, we prove that this cohomology is isomorphic to the (non-plectic) equivariant Deligne--Beilinson cohomology $H^{2g-1}_{\sD}(U/\Ft,\bbLog)$, and the plectic polylogarithm coincides with the polylogarithm of Definition \ref{def: polylog} through this isomorphism (see Remark \ref{rem: same}).
 We then state Conjecture \ref{conj} concerning the specialization of the polylogarithm class and discuss its relation to the Beilinson conjecture for the Hecke $L$-function of totally real fields.